renanfneves/dfs/README.md

 - when depth is reached, display a thank you message.

-Good styling is not a must, but feel free to use whatever suits your preference (if you have Frontend focused challenge)
+- good styling is not a must, but feel free to use whatever suits your preference (if you have Frontend focused challenge)

-Extra requirements:
+## Extra requirements:

-Every piece of logic should be tested with unit test Behavior of system should be tested with e2e test Write a Github action to run a simple pipeline that contains all requirements above
+- Every piece of logic should be tested with unit test
+- Behavior of system should be tested with e2e test
+- Write a Github action to run a simple pipeline that contains all requirements above

-Example of Topic/Suggestions Tree:
+## Example of Topic/Suggestions Tree:

 - Football
   - Premier League